About pinksheep

 Connect the tools

-Connect the systems the agent needs so it can work inside live business apps.
+Connect the apps your team already uses so Pinksheep can work inside live business systems.

 Explore integrationsStep 4

-Launch the workflow with approvals, visibility, and spend controls in place.
+Run the task with approvals, visibility, and spend controls in place.

 Understand credits and pricingStep 5